-- (a) the management of the insurer has decided that the insurer's earned premiums in the segment s during the 12 months following the valuation date will not exceed $P_s$ ; - (b) the insurer has established effective control mechanisms to ensure that the limits on earned premiums referred to in paragraph (a) will be met; and - (c) the insurer has informed the Authority about the decision referred to in paragraph (a) and the reasons for it. - (6) For the purposes of paragraph (5), the terms $P_s$ , $FP{(existing,s)}$ and $FP{(future,s)}$ are denoted in accordance with paragraphs (4)(a) to (4)(d). - (7) For the purposes of the calculations set out in paragraphs (4) and (5), an insurer must use net premiums, after deduction of premiums for reinsurance contracts, unless the premium for a reinsurance contract meets one of the following conditions-
+- (a) the management of the insurer has decided that the insurer's earned premiums in the segment s during the 12 months following the valuation date will not exceed Ps; - (b) the insurer has established effective control mechanisms to ensure that the limits on earned premiums referred to in paragraph (a) will be met; and - (c) the insurer has informed the Authority about the decision referred to in paragraph (a) and the reasons for it. - (6) For the purposes of paragraph (5), the terms $P_s$ , $FP{(existing,s)}$ and $FP{(future,s)}$ are denoted under paragraphs (4)(a) to(4)(d). - (7) For the purposes of the calculations set out in paragraphs (4) and (5), an insurer must use net premiums, after deduction of commission and premiums for reinsurance contracts, unless the premium for a reinsurance contract meets one of the following conditions, - (a) the reinsurance premium cannot be taken into account in the calculation of amounts recoverable from reinsurance contracts and special purpose vehicles in regulation 22; or - (b) the reinsurance contract for which the premium is payable does not meet the requirements of a risk mitigation technique.

-- (a) the reinsurance premium cannot be taken into account in the calculation of amounts recoverable from reinsurance contracts and special purpose vehicles in regulation 39; or - (b) the reinsurance contract for which the premium is payable does not meet the requirements of a risk mitigation technique. - (8) For all of an insurer's NSLT segments, the volume measure for reserve risk of a particular segment is equal to the insurer's best estimate for the provision for claims outstanding for the segment, after deduction of the amounts recoverable from reinsurance contracts and special purpose vehicles - (9) The volume measure referred to in paragraph (8) must not be a negative amount.
+- (8) For all of an insurer's NSLT segments, the volume measure for reserve risk of a particular segment is equal to the insurer's best estimate for the provision for claims outstanding for the segment, after deduction of the amounts recoverable from reinsurance contracts and special purpose vehicles. - (9) The volume measure referred to in paragraph (8) must not be a negative amount. - (10) Finite reinsurance, or similar arrangements for which the lack of effective risk transfer is comparable to that of finite reinsurance, must not be taken into account for the purposes of determining the volume measures for NSLT health premium and reserve risk.

-114 Standard deviation for NSLT health premium and reserve risk
+94 Standard deviation for NSLT health premium and reserve risk

-(1) Under regulation 112(c), the standard deviation for NSLT health premium and reserve risk is -
+(1) Under regulation 92(c), the standard deviation for NSLT health premium and reserve risk is -